cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 ## Barebones server

-As a fast and simple Web 2.0 solution, navigate to the [CosmJs repository](https://github.com/cosmos/academy-checkers-ui) for the Checkers blockchain and perform the following steps:
+As a fast and simple Web 2.0 solution, navigate to the [CosmJS repository](https://github.com/cosmos/academy-checkers-ui) for the Checkers blockchain and perform the following steps:

 1. Create a sub-directory of the `src` folder (eg `server`).
 2. Use the `express` Node.js module to create an HTTP REST API.